EXCLUSIVE-HSBC and Ping An executives plan to discuss breakup proposal - source

 SINGAPORE, May 4 (Reuters) - HSBC HSBA.L and Ping An 601318.SS executives plan to meet in mid-May to discuss the Chinese insurer's proposal that the bank should explore strategic options such as spinning off its Asian business, a source familiar with the matter said on Wednesday.

-Ping An, the biggest shareholder in HSBC, called last week on the bank, which is headquartered in London, to look at ways to boost returns.
+Ping An, the biggest shareholder in HSBC, called last week on the London-headquartered bank to look at ways to boost returns in a move viewed by some analysts as potentially being driven more by politics than finances.

 The source declined to be identified due to the sensitivity of the situation.

-Ping An, which is China's biggest insurance company, did not immediately respond to Reuters requests for comment.
+Ping An, which is China's biggest insurance company, did not respond to requests for comment.
 HSBC declined to comment.

-HSBC, Europe's biggest lender by total assets, has not commented on Ping An's proposal but defended its structure last week, saying in a statement that it believed it had the right strategy and was focused on delivery.
+Europe's biggest lender by total assets has not commented on Ping An's proposal but defended its structure last week, saying in a statement that it believed it had the right strategy and was focused on delivery.

-HSBC's Hong Kong-listed shares rose 1.9% on Wednesday, building on Tuesday's gains of 2.6%, outpeforming again as markets warmed up to the idea of a break-up.
+HSBC's Hong Kong-listed shares rose 1.9% on Wednesday, building on Tuesday's gains of 2.6%, outperforming again as markets warmed up to the idea of a break-up.
+The London-listed shares were up 1.5% in London in a weaker market.

 HSBC shareholders have grappled with the idea of a breakup several times in recent years as disappointing earnings from UK, European and U.S. businesses and a failure to deliver on promises of double-digit returns weighed on the bank's stock.